 Adjunctive treatment for treatment resistant PTSD symptoms and Occupational Stress Injuries, embodied movements and trauma brain work, for symptoms of anxiety, depression, self-harming thoughts, emotional flashbacks, addictions (porn, substance abuse, sex, gambling etc.,) rage, shame, etc., (if you are interested please ask, outreach, private and group options available)

-Yoga Course for Trauma Recovery
+Yoga for Trauma Recovery, Nicole's Signature Course

 Nicole is an activist in ending mental health stigmas that continue to oppress and re-traumatized marginalized and vulnerable communities.
 Her hearts’ passion is to lovingly educate and advocate, towards ending trauma that may be mirrored back into society through systems, society, individuals, friends and families both intentionally and unintentionally, building awareness.

 It means for Nicole, that she can start in the cracks and spaces of our society where we tend to not go, it is where people may have fallen, going invisible and unnoticed, Her efforts is to deal with one person at a time, as she works' towards change.
 Drop in, let's chat!

 Megan Svarich-Knights MSW, RSW, P-RDT is a Master’s Level Registered Social Worker, Provisional Registered Drama Therapist and trauma therapist.
 She specializes in integrating creative movement with traditional forms of therapy, and works with teens, adults, couples and families, with the knowlege that we are embodied humans and that our bodies are an important part of our individual and community healing journeys.
 Megan can be found at the Branches on Mondays.